 Abdominoplasty – what happens during surgery

 All surgery, including abdominoplasty, must be performed within licensed and accredited facilities.
 A registered anaesthetist must be present to treat you for any adverse reaction you may have to the anaesthetic.
 You can check if your anaesthetist is registered by searching on the .

 - full abdominoplasty – which removes excess skin and tightens underlying muscles across the whole abdominal area, including around the navel

 - partial abdominoplasty – which removes excess skin below the navel and tightens the lower abdominal muscles only.

 The operation is usually performed under general anaesthetic.
 The length of the operation will depend on the extent of the surgery, but it could take up to three hours.

-- The surgeon makes a horizontal, curved incision (cut) near the pubic hairline that runs from one hip to the other.
+- The medical practitioner makes a horizontal, curved incision (cut) near the pubic hairline, which runs from one hip to the other.

 - The skin and fatty tissue are lifted from the underlying tissue.

-- The surgeon will stitch and tighten slack or separated abdominal muscles.
+- The medical practitioner stitches and tightens slack or separated abdominal muscles.